Martakia/TigerZoneFinal/README.md

 Left mouse click on placed card will output information about this tile as terrain types 3 by 3 matrix that indicates which tile sector is owned by which player and some other more specific debug data.

+Testing Artifacts for the "TZ version with GUI but without TCP" consist of mainly snippets of command line feedback and images of bugs found from tile placements and tiger placements from when bugs existed.
+These images are found in the bugImages folder.

+## Version details and Differences

 The only issues with this version are that two games can be run simultaneously but only one can be rendered at a time and some redering artifacts are present due to thread synchronization issues.
 Otherwise the board the board that is presented is correct.
 Because this code was done mostly for testing purposes, it has memory leaks and may have some stability issues when run for a long time.